Virginia’s Reproductive Freedom Amendment

 • Severe provider shortages, especially for reproductive healthcare specialists

-• Long travel distances to access abortion care (180+ miles in some areas)
+• Long travel distances to access abortion care (hundreds of miles for some)

 • Limited public transportation and infrastructure barriers